Miabread/mineome/README.md

 Mineome is a Rust library focusing on providing high quality type definitions for the data-driven aspects of Minecraft Java Edition.

-## Alpha Notice
+## Current Features

-Mineome is still in a development state and as such some things may only be partially or not at all supported that will eventually get support in the future.
-As of now, the following things are considered the current short term goals in their respective order:

-- [x] Tags
+Mineome currently supports the following datapack structures:

-- [x] Recipes
+- Recipes
-- [x] Predicate Fragments
-- [x] Advancements
+- Advancements & Criteria
-- [x] Predicates
-- [ ] Loot Tables
+- Loot Tables
+- Predicates
+- Predicate Fragments (common types shared between Predicates and Criteria)
+- Tags (block, entity, item, and function)

+## Possible Future Features

 The following may be worked on at some point but may not happen soon or at all:

 - JSON Text Components
+- Rust builders for all existing structures
-- Functions
+- Datapack Functions
 - 1.16 World Generation Settings
 - Resource Pack Components
 - World Format NBT